Best Place For Trekking In Meghalaya

 Top Trekking Spots in Meghalaya

-Let’s face it — when most people think of trekking in India, the Himalayas come to mind.
+Let’s face it, when most people think of trekking in India, the Himalayas come to mind.
 Snowy peaks, high altitude, maybe a temple or two.
 Nothing wrong with that.
-But trekking in Meghalaya offers something entirely different: fewer crowds, more greenery, and a kind of magic you didn’t know you were missing.
+But trekking spots in Meghalaya offer something entirely different: fewer crowds, more greenery, and Meghalaya weather you didn’t know you were missing.

-We’ve selected some of Meghalaya’s best trekking routes — whether you’re a beginner, a weekend warrior, or in need of a shot of adrenaline.
-And if you don’t want to bother with permits, planning, or just rolling up and hoping for the best, Tripjyda, a Meghalaya outfitter, will do it all for you — guides, accommodations, transportation, you name it.
+We’ve selected some of Meghalaya’s best trekking routes, whether you’re a beginner, a weekend warrior, or in need of a shot of adrenaline.
+And if you don’t want to bother with permits, planning, or just rolling up and hoping for the best, Tripjyada, a Meghalaya outfitter, will do it all for you: guides, accommodations, transportation, you name it.

 Top Trekking Spots in Meghalaya